Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Transparency/Debug A slider

 Controls small things in the final shader.
 The most important thing this controls is the brightness for the transparent modes.
-Otherwise mostly used for debugging.
+Otherwise, mostly used for debugging.

 #### Debug B slider